 Jennifer Mass received her B.A. in chemistry from Franklin and Marshall College in 1990 (Phi Beta Kappa, Magna Cum Laude).
 She completed her studies at Franklin and Marshall with numerous awards including the American Chemical Society Division of Analytical Chemistry Award, the American Institute of Chemists Award, and the R. Schiedt Trust for Graduate Study.
 She received her M.S. in Inorganic Chemistry from Cornell University in 1992, and her Ph.D. in Inorganic Chemistry with a concentration in Materials Engineering in 1995.
-During her tenure at Cornell she was awarded three Department of Education Graduate Fellowships.

 Image: WUDPAC affiliated assistant professor Jennifer Mass at Cornell University's High Energy Synchrotron Source, examining a Rembrandt School painting from the collection of Cornell University's Herbert F. Johnson Museum of Art prior to imaging.
 (Image courtesy the Johnson Museum.)